-MSBSHSE Class 9 Social Science History Chapter 1 are considered as a great resource for exam preparation.
-Students practicing these MSBSHSE Class 9 solutions of History Chapter 1 become more confident when appearing for any of their academic exams.
+MSBSHSE Class 9 Social Science History Chapter 1 is considered as a great resource for exam preparation.
+Students practising these MSBSHSE Class 9 solutions of History Chapter 1 become more confident when appearing for any of their academic exams.
 So, students should keep these solutions nearby while solving textbook questions of the chapter.
 Sources of modern history are different from those of ancient and medieval history.
 We can study history with the help of various sources like written sources, material sources, oral sources and sources in the audio-visual medium.
-In the modern period, we have to take note of various sources at the regional, state, national as well as international level.
+In the modern period, we have to take note of various sources on the regional, state, national as well as international level.

 MSBSHSE Class 9 Social Science History Chapter 1 Objective Questions: Textbook Important Questions and Solutions